 Under normal conditions, your liver automatically produces more glucose from stored carbs when your blood sugar dips.

-When you drink, your liver is busy metabolizing your alcohol and can't always regulate your blood sugar, leaving you moody and
+When you drink, your liver is busy metabolizing your alcohol and can't always regulate your blood sugar, leaving you moody and drained of energy.

 Toast is also easy on the tummy, making it a perfect hangover food for queasy mornings.

 Pickles are salty and water is attracted to salt like a magnet, so bumping up your intake will help you retain more fluid.

 When you're severely dehydrated and suffering from a headache and dry mouth (classic hangover symptoms), every little bit helps!

 With your beer goggles no longer working, he might not look as hot as he did last night.

 But the best help for your hangover could be next to you.

 Sex releases oxytocin, which increases your threshold for pain.

 Plus, you’ll burn off a few of last night’s liquid calories.